 The Bible is not contradicting itself when it states that Sodom and Gomorrah’s sin was sexual immorality and pride (and its related lack of concern for others).
 The first was an outworking of the second.
 God can and does judge upon the motives of the heart, but he can and does also judge on the physical actions.
 But we must keep in mind that God was also ready to show mercy.
 Had there been even ten righteous people in the city, God would have spared it (Genesis 18:32).
 As it was, only four left Sodom alive, and only three made it to safety.

 Rather than compare Sodom and Gomorrah to other ancient cultures and seek to justify their sexual immorality, Sodom and Gomorrah should be compared to Nineveh during the time of Jonah.
-The people of Nineveh were also wicked (Jonah 1:2) and violent (Jonah 3:8) and yet they were spared because they repented of their evil ways and called on God for forgiveness (Jonah 3:10).
+The people of Nineveh were also wicked (Jonah 1:2) and violent (Jonah 3:8), yet they were spared because they repented of their evil ways and called on God for forgiveness (Jonah 3:10).

-The men and women of Sodom had known and been physically rescued by Abram (Abraham) in Genesis 14:14-16.
-They had seen him worship God with Melchizedek (Genesis 14:17-20) and refuse to financially benefit from Sodom’s riches (Genesis 14:21-24).
+The men and women of Sodom had known and been physically rescued by Abram (Abraham) in Genesis 14:14–16.
+They had seen him worship God with Melchizedek (Genesis 14:17–20) and refuse to financially benefit from Sodom’s riches (Genesis 14:21–24).
 And they also had Lot living among them, who though weak was described as a righteous man by the Apostle Peter.
 The people of Sodom ignored all of these things, and rather than be forewarned by them and repent, they continued sinning.
-While their sexual sins again were highlighted in Genesis 19, the real object of their sin is revealed in the pre-destruction polemic against them several chapters earlier: “But the men of Sodom were exceedingly wicked and sinful against the LORD” (Genesis 13:13; cf. Psalm 51:4).
+While their sexual sins again were highlighted in Genesis 19, the real object of their sin is revealed in the pre-destruction polemic against them several chapters earlier: “But the men of Sodom were exceedingly wicked and sinful against the LORD” (Genesis 13:13, emphasis added; cf. Psalm 51:4).

-We need to keep in mind that it was God, the righteous judge (2 Timothy 4:8) who condemned Sodom, Gomorrah, and the other cities on the plain.
+We need to keep in mind that it was God, the righteous Judge (2 Timothy 4:8), who condemned Sodom, Gomorrah, and the other cities on the plain.
 Although their sins of pride, sexual immorality, inhospitality, and cruelty were committed against other people—ultimately, they were a direct offense against God.
 All sin is an offense to God and demonstrates mankind’s rebellion against him.
 But there is hope for all mankind because God has provided a way of salvation and is patient with us “not wishing for any to perish but for all to come to repentance.”
 (2 Peter 3:9).

 Answers in Genesis is an apologetics ministry, dedicated to helping Christians defend their faith and proclaim the good news of Jesus Christ.